 Olympic Lifting in the Modern Era

-Abadjaev is in California and they simply don’t have the resources to apply to sport anymore.
+Abadjaev is in California (update: he has since passed away, RIP) and they simply don’t have the resources to apply to sport anymore.
 Invariably when they keep getting popped for drugs (and can’t pay the fine to the IOC), it’s either for Lasix or old 70’s steroids that nobody uses anymore.
-They couldn’t afford anything else.
+They couldn’t afford anything newer.

 The Soviet Union is a shadow of it’s former self for roughly the same reasons and other countries were dominant in OL’ing for a while as they fell off.
 The Greeks, who used a modified Bulgarian system were big for a while.
 Their coach claimed for years that they were clean, then they got popped for drugs, he quit in disgrace and have kind of fallen off.